tomcam/promotingyournovel/howto/scrivener-multimarkdown-mmd.md

 ### Scrivener can't compile eBooks from MultiMarkdown so there are extra requirements

 Scrivener doesn't yet create eBooks from MultiMarkdown files.
-You have to compile to an intermediate format such as HTML, RTF, or the OpenOffice/LibreOffice word processor file format, which is .ODT.
-Then you need a third-party converter from the command line such as [pandoc](http://pandoc.org) to translate from the intermediate format to an eBook format such as .mobi or ePub.
+You have to export to MultiMarkdown format.
+Then you need a third-party converter from the command line such as [pandoc](http://pandoc.org) to translate from the MultiMarkdown files to ePub format, which is used by most eBook publishers other than Amazon.
+Finally, you use Amazon's Kindlegen to convert from ePub format to .mobi, which is the finished version used by Amazon's Kindle readers.
 The workflow then becomes something like this:

 * Install [Fletcher Penny's MultiMarkdown](http://fletcherpenney.net/multimarkdown/) (details follow)
 * Install [pandoc](http://pandoc.org/installing.html) (details follow)
-* From the `File` menu, choose `Compile`.
+* From the `File` menu, choose `Compile`
-* From the `Format as` dropdown, choose `Custom`.
+* From the `Format as` dropdown, choose `Custom`
-* From the `Compile for` dropdown, choose `MultiMarkdown -> Web Page (.html)` -- you won't see this unless you've already installed MultiMarkdown
+* From the `Compile for` dropdown, choose `MultiMarkdown`.
+This option only exists if you've already installed MultiMarkdown.
+You may wish to give it a name ending with with .mmd, such as `mynovel.mmd`
-* Run the resultant HTML file through pandoc to create the actual ebook--a .mobi or ePub file
+* Run the resultant MMD file through pandoc to create the the ePub file
+* Run the ePub file through KindleGen to convert from the ePub format to .mobi, which is what Kindle readers use.
 * You can see how it will look when published using the [Kindle Previewer](https://kdp.amazon.com/help?topicId=A3IWA2TQYMZ5J6#kindlepreviewer)